netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    to UTC.

-   It also augments the "recurrence-first" container with a parameter "duration" to allow the time period of the first occurrence to be specified.
-The "duration" also applies to subsequent recurrence instances.
+   It also augments the "recurrence-first" container with a parameter "duration" to specify the time period of the first occurrence.
+Unless specified otherwise, the "duration" also applies to subsequent recurrence instances.

-   Unlike the definition of "recurrence-utc" grouping {{sec-rec-utc}}, "recurrence-with-time-zone" is intended to promote human readability over machine readability.
+   Unlike the definition of "recurrence-utc" grouping ({{sec-rec-utc}}), "recurrence-with-time-zone" is intended to promote human readability over machine readability.